braduran/consult-books-ai/README.md

-# Consult a book from country and genre
+# Consult books based country and genre

-Simple REST service created with Spring web and [Spring AI](https://docs.spring.io/spring-ai/reference/index.html) which use the [phi](https://ollama.ai/library/phi) small language model of Microsoft for consult with a short prompt a book or books based in country and genre.
+API REST created with Spring web and [Spring AI](https://docs.spring.io/spring-ai/reference/index.html) which use the [llama2 7B](https://ollama.ai/library/llama2) small language model of Meta for consult a book or books based in country and genre.
 This model can be runned locally with [ollama](https://github.com/ollama/ollama).

-### Service definition
+#### 1. Simple generation
 Request
 > GET http://localhost:8080/ai/books \
 > **params:** country=_USA_&genre=_Biography_